 Several established sectors, and more newcomers as a result of accelerated digital transformation driven by Covid-19, could benefit from digital identities.

-Be it car rentals or other shared services, identity verification is helping organizations significantly improve their efficiency.
-For example, in the gig economy, online identity verification or a portable identity could help improve customers' safety.
+Be it car rentals or other shared services, identity verification is helping organizations process data for identifying users and significantly improve their efficiency.
+For example, in the gig economy, online identity verification or a portable identity could help improve customers’ safety.
 Gig workers rarely meet their employers in person.
 This makes remote user identification an important step towards building security.

 When it comes to high-risk transactions and banking, identity verification can be incredibly useful.
 With regulations such as PSD2, banks are required to provide account and transaction data for enhancing data security and privacy.